 - Some nursing mothers may need other lactation accommodations, depending on their individual needs and workplace.
 These may include: - If you travel for work: arrangements for time and space to express milk while away from your normal workspace, including longer layovers in airports or utilizing airports with lactation spaces, when possible.
-(You can download apps like Moms Pump Here to find pumping locations.) - o If you have a medical complication related to breastfeeding, such as mastitis: time off from work for treatment and recovery, or some other reasonable accommodation that addresses your impairment. - o If you are not able to express enough milk using a breast pump: permission to have a caregiver bring the baby to your workplace for feedings. - o If your work involves exposure to smoke, heavy metals, radiation, or other toxins that could affect your breast milk4: accommodations your doctor may recommend to reduce your exposure, such as use of protective gear (gloves, protective clothing, or respirators), job restructuring, or temporary reassignment to a different position that is available. - o If you cannot perform your normal duties safely while breastfeeding, like for example a police officer whose restrictive and heavy bulletproof vest would decrease her milk supply and put her at risk of infection: a temporary transfer to an alternative (light duty) assignment or job restructuring.
+(You can download apps like Moms Pump Here to find pumping locations.) - o If you have a medical complication related to breastfeeding, such as mastitis: time off from work for treatment and recovery, or some other reasonable accommodation that addresses your impairment. - o If you are not able to express enough milk using a breast pump: permission to have a caregiver bring the baby to your workplace for feedings. - O If your work involves exposure to smoke, heavy metals, radiation, or other toxins that could affect your breast milk6: accommodations your doctor may recommend to reduce your exposure, such as use of protective gear (gloves, protective clothing, or respirators), job restructuring, or temporary reassignment to a different position that is available.